Meriadoc-Gradmap/UBCGradMap/readme.md

 ./gradlew build
 ```
 Then in the terminal you should see the printed test results.
 To see more in-depth results after running test or build, you can nagivate to `build/jacocoHtml/index.html`.

+## 💡Future Developments
+We think we have developed a tool that has the potential to be greatly expanded and filled with many more features.
+We hope to continue working on this project in some form over the next few months, so we have devised a list of potential features we may consider adding!
+- Caching a graph that a user has made using cookies
+- Selecting multiple courses and displaying the full tree
+- Better parsing to differentiate types of requirements (e.g. one of x or y AND z)
+- Ability to select a specific degree (CPEN for example) and display all graduation requirements
+- Show the path(s) between two nodes